 We call on the Australian Federal and State/Territory governments to work together to Solar Our Schools, by funding solar and batteries for every school and early childhood centre in Australia (with means-tested grants for privately-owned schools and for-profit early learning centres).

 - Create at least 6,870 renewable energy jobs in all regions of Australia.

 - Slash school energy bills which frees up more funds for learning resources - save large schools $114,000 in energy bills per year and small schools $12,700 per year (Beyond Zero Emissions).

 - Save millions of tonnes of carbon emissions per year.

-Prime Minister Morrison, it's the perfect way to stimulate our economy.
+It's the perfect way to stimulate our economy.